-The Stork’s Nest is a national program of Zeta Phi Beta Sorority, Inc. and is aligned with the sorority’s community service initiative Z-HOPE (Zetas Helping Other People Excel) as well as the March of Dimes.
-There are over 175 Stork’s Nests nationwide and has served over 28,000 women.
+The Stork’s Nest is a national program of Zeta Phi Beta Sorority, Incorporated established in 1972 in Atlanta, Georgia.
+This endeavor was conceived by Zeta member, Evelyn Brown.
+Stork’s Nest is aligned with the sorority’s community service initiative Z-HOPE (Zetas Helping Other People Excel) as well as the March of Dimes.
+Currently, there are over 175 Stork’s Nests nationwide that have proudly served over 28,000 women.

 Stork's Nest Blitz

 In 1998, the Stork’s Nest Blitz Baby Item Collection Drive was created by Kappa Iota Zeta chapter member, Tonya Cook.
 The blitz aides the chapter in gathering Items needed to stock the Nest for its incentive program.
 An assortment of newborn baby items, such as diapers, bottles, receiving blankets, shirts and more are collected and assembled on site during the event into layettes.
 These layettes are later distributed to expectant mothers who participate in the Stork’s Nest program.